Augusto11CB/Design-Patterns/Design Pattern.md

 ![Adapter Pattern Diagram](wiki/DiagramAdapterPattern.png)

 **Problem**
+There is a software system that one of its libraries must be replaced by a new one for security reasons, but the new library designed their interfaces differently than the last vendor and it is really hard to change the existing code (and the new library code cannot be changed).

+**Solution**
+In order to solve the problem, a class can be written to adapt the new library interface into one that the system are expecting.

 ### Proxy Pattern
 The proxy pattern provides a place holder for another object to control access to it.
 The proxy pattern leverages the polymorphism so that the client class can expect the same interface for the proxy and the real subject class